 - + CL – Chassis Intrusion Header (Gray LED) – Detects if the PC Case cover is removed.
 This requires a PC case that has a specific chassis intrusion sensor.

-You will need to connect the cables from PC case to the right pins.
+It would be best to connect the cables from the PC case to the correct pins.
 The following image shows two pins on my F_Panel that would connect to the Power Switch button.